codemix/yii2-dockerized/README.md

  * PHP extensions
  * Composer packages

-This image will hardly ever change unless
+The base image will hardly ever change unless

  * you want to upgrade to a newer PHP or Yii version or
  * you want to add a missing PHP extension or composer package.